openforis/sepal-doc/docs/source/team/style_guide.rst

 Capitalization
 """"""""""""""

-Use sentence case (i.e. capitals only for the initial letter of the phrase and any proper nouns), except when mirroring appearance of text in the SEPAL interface.
+Use sentence case (i.e. capitals only for the initial letter of the phrase and any proper nouns), except when mirroring appearance of text in the **SEPAL interface**.
 For proper nouns, follow initial capitalization.

     **Example**
     **Area of interest selection**